Rudolf Pöch: Biography

-His work for the Ethnological Museum in Berlin inspired Pöch to undertake an expedition to New Guinea (1901–1906), where he was the first to find scientific evidence for the existence of pygmies.
+His work for the Ethnological Museum in Berlin inspired Pöch to undertake an expedition to German New Guinea (1901–1906), where he was the first to find scientific evidence for the existence of pygmies, whom he subjected to extensive measurements and recording procedures.
 Pöchs technical equipment is especially noteworthy.
 It included a photo camera, a cine camera and a phonograph, which enabled Pöch to take pictures, video and audio documents of the indigenous population.

-His 72 recordings of songs and narratives in Papuan languages were seen as a sensation at the time.
+His 72 recordings of songs, instrumental music and narratives in Papuan languages were seen as a sensation at the time.
+He also brought home some human remains of dozens of Aborigines.